A Textpattern switch... case

 <txp:smd_case value="0">

-Please choose a valid order quantity
+Please select a quantity to order

 </txp:smd_case>

-<txp:smd_case value="?stock" type="lt">
+<txp:smd_case value="?stock" type="le">

 There are enough of those in stock.
 Place order?